syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/axis.md

 ### LabelIntersectAction

 The HeatMap component provides an option to handle the axis labels when the labels intersects with each other by using the [labelIntersectAction](../api/heatmap/axisModel/#labelintersectaction) property.
-The following options are available in the labelIntersectAction property.
+The following options are available in the `labelIntersectAction` property.

 * None - It specifies that no action is taken, when the axis labels intersect.
-* Trim - It specifies to trim the axis label when they intersect.
+* Trim - It specifies to trim the axis labels when they intersect.
-* Rotate45 - It specifies to rotate the axis label when they intersect.
+* Rotate45 - It specifies to rotate the axis labels when they intersect.
 * MultipleRows - It specifies to show all the axis labels as multiple rows when they intersect.

 The below example demonstrates to trim the axis labels by using the `labelIntersectAction` property.